bianjieai/spartan-cosmos/docs/features/gov.md

 The governance process is divided in a few steps that are outlined below:

 - **Proposal submission:** Proposal is submitted to the blockchain with a deposit.
 - **Vote:** Once deposit reaches a certain value (`MinDeposit`), proposal is confirmed and vote opens.
-Bonded Atom holders can then send `TxGovVote` transactions to vote on the proposal.
+Nodes can then send `TxGovVote` transactions to vote on the proposal, but only votes from validators are counted.
 - If the proposal involves a software upgrade:
   - **Signal:** Validators start signaling that they are ready to switch to the new version.
   - **Switch:** Once more than 75% of validators have signaled that they are ready to switch, their software automatically flips to the new version.

 ## Proposal submission

-### Right to submit a proposal ==> TODO
+### Right to submit a proposal

-Any Atom holder, whether bonded or unbonded, can submit proposals by sending a `TxGovProposal` transaction.
+Any node can submit proposals by sending a `TxGovProposal` transaction.
 Once a proposal is submitted, it is identified by its unique `proposalID`.

 ### Proposal types

-In the initial version of the governance module, there are five types of
+In the initial version of the governance module, there are seven types of proposals:
-proposals:

 - `TextProposal` All the proposals that do not involve a modification of the source code go under this type.
 For example, an opinion poll would use a proposal of type `TextProposal`.
 - `SoftwareUpgradeProposal`.
 If accepted, validators are expected to update their software in accordance with the proposal.
-They must do so by following a 2-steps process described in the [Software Upgrade](#software-upgrade) section below.
+They must do so by following a 2-steps process described in the Software Upgrade.
 Software upgrade roadmap may be discussed and agreed on via `TextProposals`, but actual software upgrades must be performed via `SoftwareUpgradeProposals`.
-- `CommunityPoolSpendProposal` details a proposal for use of community funds, together with how many coins are proposed to be spent, and to which recipient account.
+- `CancelSoftwareUpgradeProposal` is a gov Content type for cancelling a software upgrade.
 - `ParameterChangeProposal` defines a proposal to change one or more parameters.
 If accepted, the requested parameter change is updated automatically by the proposal handler upon conclusion of the voting period.
-- `CancelSoftwareUpgradeProposal` is a gov Content type for cancelling a software upgrade.
+- `CreationValidatorProposal` is the only way for a node to become a Validator into the network.
+The validator's power is specified in the proposal.
+- `RemoveValidatorProposal` propose to remove a Validator from the network.
+- `UpdateValidatorProposal` can update a Validator's information, such as its weight power.
+In Spartan-Cosmos, validators are not allowed to change their power in other ways.

 Other modules may expand upon the governance module by implementing their own proposal types and handlers.
 These types are registered and processed through the governance module (eg. `ParamChangeProposal`), which then execute the respective module's proposal handler when a proposal passes.
 This custom handler may perform arbitrary state changes.

 ## Deposit